FHA Streamline Refinance: How It Works, Rates, and Requirements

 Net tangible benefit requirements are relaxed for borrowers doing a fixed-rate to fixed-rate streamline refi with a term reduction of at least three years, often refinancing to a 15-year mortgage.

-In this scenario, your new combined rate is only required to be lower than your previous loan.
-You do not need to meet the standard 0.5% reduction.
+In this scenario, your new combined rate only needs to be lower than your previous loan — you do not need to meet the standard 0.5% reduction.
 However, your total monthly mortgage payment cannot increase by more than $50.

 All Other FHA Streamline Refinances

-The rules can be slightly more confusing with adjustable-rate mortgages (ARMs).
-This is because the net tangible benefit requirements can vary based on the type of ARM you’re refinancing into and the amount of time until the next payment change for existing ARM holders.
+The rules can be slightly more nuanced with adjustable-rate mortgages (ARMs), since the net tangible benefit requirements vary based on the type of ARM you’re refinancing into and how much time remains until the next payment change.

-To simplify things, here’s a chart that breaks down the FHA net tangible benefit requirements in all situations except for a fixed-rate to fixed-rate with a term reduction.
+Here’s a chart that breaks down the FHA net tangible benefit requirements for all scenarios except a fixed-rate to fixed-rate with a term reduction:

 FHA Streamline Rates